 - Arrange to have someone stay with you the night of your surgery and a few days after

-- A final preoperative visit with Dr. Bruck to answer question and review upcoming procedure
+- A final preoperative visit with your surgeon to answer questions and review the upcoming procedure

-- Stop smoking 30days before and after your procedure
+- Stop smoking 30 days before and 30 days after surgery

 - Refrain from food that is excessively salty

-- No contact lenses for 2 weeks after the surgery—to be sure to have updated prescription glasses
+- No contact lenses for 2-3 weeks after surgery

-- You will have bruising and swelling which will diminish over the first 7 – 10 days
+- You will have bruising and swelling which will diminish gradually over the first 7 days

 - Antibiotic eye ointment or drops will be prescribed

-- There is generally minimal pain after eyelid surgery; pain medication will be prescribed usually Vicodin or Percocet.
-After a few days extra strength Tylenol may be sufficient
+- There is minimal pain after eyelid surgery; pain medication will be prescribed, usually Vicodin or Percocet.
+After a few days, extra strength Tylenol may be sufficient

-- You can usually read or watch television on the third day
+- You can usually read or watch television after several days, depending on surgeon instruction

-- You can resume normal activities of daily living after 2 to 3 days
+- You can resume non-strenuous normal activities of daily living after 2 to 3 days

 - You can resume sexual activity after two weeks.
 Any activity that significantly raises your blood pressure can cause bleeding during the first two weeks after surgery